 Who Provides Services?

 Most services are provided by student clinicians in training to become professionals.
 The student clinicians will have completed the appropriate coursework and will be working toward a masters degree or doctoral degree in their professional field.
 All student clinicians will be closely supervised.
-To adequately supervise these clinicians, faculty typically requires observation and/or recordings of sessions.
+To adequately supervise these clinicians, faculty typically require observation and/or recordings of sessions.

 Can I Get Help Without Anyone Knowing?

 Information concerning services that have been provided is held in strictest confidence to the extent allowed by law.
-In general, Clinical Center staff will communicate with no one (including family, physicians, or other agencies) concerning treatment without express written consent from the person who has received service and/or that individual’s parent or legal guardian.
+In general, Clinical Center staff will communicate with no one (including family, physicians, or other agencies) concerning treatment without express written consent from the person who has received services and/or that individual’s parent or legal guardian.
 By law, however, information must be disclosed if there is intent to harm oneself or another person, if it is suspected that a child or elder person has been abused or neglected, or if a court orders such disclosure.